shi-institute/gc-mobility-dashboard/data-pipeline/README.md

 In some cases, additional census data is provided that is associated with a given feature.
 For example, for an additional route: "`Provide access to almost 15,000 people and almost 7,000 employees`".
 In this case, the walkshed associated with this route was provided as a custom boundary to a python script which aggregates US census data (ACS 5-year estimates and decennial census block data) to that walkshed.
 The census information was added to the feature `description` or `additionalNote` as text.

 The addition of census data to scenario features has not been integrated with the ETL process.
-However, the data aggregration script will be added to the Shi Institute github repository in the near future.
+However, the data aggregration script will be added to the Shi Institute organization on GitHub in the near future.

 ## Developing